Chrysthy/chatbot-development/README.md

 ## ✨ Features

-- ✨ Interface fully in **Portuguese**;
+- Interface fully in **Portuguese**;
-- 🤖 **Multiple-choice options** to guide user interaction;
+- **Multiple-choice options** to guide user interaction;
-- 📍 Answers about the property, facilities, location, and booking;
+- Answers about the property, facilities, location, and booking;
-- 🔄 Reset conversation anytime;
-- 🎨 Visually customized chat widget.
+- Visually customized chat widget.

 <br>